faizan-m/faizan-m.github.io/education.md

 **(September 2019)**

 * Platform for diverse domains including robotics, environment, sociology and sports
-* Structured to to foster learning and skill-sharing over result-orientedness
+* Optimized for learning, skill-sharing and community-building
-* Holds community wide hackathons focused on applications such as NLP and GIS
+* Organization of routine hackathons focused on applications such as NLP and GIS

 <hr align="center" width="10%">